Internships Overview

 Extension Interns Make a Positive Difference

-- Assisting a family and consumer sciences Extension Agent to instruct parents how to build a safer environment for their children;
+- Assisting an Extension Family and Consumer Sciences agent with instructing parents how to build a safer environment for their children;

-- Teaming up with an Extension 4-H Agent to demonstrate healthy food preparation to youth; and
+- Teaming up with an Extension 4-H agent to help coordinate activities that promote leadership, healthy living and agricultural awareness among youth; and

 - Helping community leaders set up and run a farmers market.